JakeWharton/qbt-seed-type/README.md

 qBittorrent Seed Type Marker
 ============================

-Maintains either a "Solo-seed" or a "Cross-seed" tag on torrents.
+Maintains the "Solo-seed" or "Cross-seed" tag on each torrent.
+Cross-seeding is determined by a torrent having a single file which appears in another.

 This tool is provided as a Docker container which runs as a cron job.